 Making explicit or implied threats in a manner that causes a reasonable fear of harm in another; and

-Impeding, hindering or obstructing a university official, law enforcement or emergency personnel in the performance of their duties.
+Impeding, hindering, or obstructing a university official, law enforcement, or emergency personnel in the performance of their duties.

 This rule shall not be interpreted as proscribing peaceful demonstrations, peaceful picketing, a call for a peaceful boycott, or other forms of peaceful dissent.